MicrosoftDocs/JennieTestRepo/JennieTest2/github-issues-automation.md

 # Use the GitHub Issues Automation app

-The GitHub Issues Automation app works with the [GitHub issues documentation control](github-issues-feedback.md).
+The GitHub Issues Automation app works.
 The app helps manage customer feedback issues.
 The goal of the app is to partially automate triage and management processes.
 The app also allows Microsoft employees to take action on issues with only Read permissions to a repo.

 When installed on a repo, the app provides the following functionality.